Analytical Solutions of Open String Field Theory: Superstring field theory

 This modified form of the action does not suffer from the contact term problems.
 For the gauge symmetry it is clear, since the gauge parameters carry now zero picture number and picture changing operators do not occur in the gauge transformation.
 In the expressions for scattering amplitudes $Y_{-2}$ will still appear.
 However, while each vertex now carries a factor of $Y_{-2}$, the propagator carries a factor of ``$\frac{1}{Y_{-2}}$''.
 These factors cancel out (at least for tree amplitudes) leading to the expected results~\cite{Arefeva:2001ps}.

 Several objections have been raised to this modified action.
-One objection is that all picture changing operators have non-trivial kernels.
-These kernels are, however, of a somewhat exotic nature, containing only states which are localized at the string mid-point.
+One objection is that picture changing operators have non-trivial kernels.
+Thus, in might be the case that the equation of motion~(\ref{modEOM}) is not equivalent to the expected one, in which the $Y_{-2}$ factor is absent.
+However, these kernels are of a somewhat exotic nature, containing only states which are localized at the string mid-point.
 Thus, it is not clear if this is really a problem\footnote{\ATFV a ``non-minimal'' variant of the cubic theory appeared, which has no kernel~\cite{Berkovits:2009gi,Kroyter:2009zj}.
 It is not clear to us whether this formalism has any advantage over the standard one.}.
 Also, as mentioned in footnote~\ref{foot:DP}, picture changing operators should be modified at higher loop order.
 It may be hard to believe that one can use the picture changing operators that are adequate for the disk for describing scattering processes to all orders.